-Vasan S. Ramachandran, M.D., Principal Investigator and Director of the FHS, and Director of the FHS fellowship program in cardiovascular epidemiology for the last 25 years.
+Vasan S. Ramachandran, M.D., Principal Investigator and Director of the Framingham Heart Study (FHS), and Principal Investigator of the Risk Underlying Rural Areas Longitudinal Study (RURAL).

 Dr. Ramachandran is a Professor of Medicine and Epidemiology at BUSM/BUSPH, and Chief, Section of Preventive Medicine and Epidemiology, Department of Medicine, BUSM.
 He is the Jay & Louis Coffman Professor of Vascular Medicine at BUSM.
 Dr. Ramachandran is a trained cardiologist with subspecialty training in echocardiography.
 He is a fellow of the AHA Councils on Epidemiology and Prevention and Functional Genomics and Translational Biology, and a fellow of the American College of Cardiology (ACC).
-He has extensive experience in supervising trainees at many levels and *teaches the foundational core course on Cardiovascular Epidemiology at BUSPH (EP751) that all trainees of this program will take*.
-He has several active R01 grants from the NHLBI/NIDDK and received two K24 Mid-Career Investigator mentoring grants from the NHLBI.
+He has extensive experience in supervising trainees at many levels and has taught the foundational core course on Cardiovascular Epidemiology at BUSPH (EP751).
+He has several active R01 grants from the NHLBI/NIDDK/NIA and received two K24 Mid-Career Investigator mentoring grants from the NHLBI.
 He has mentored several K23 awardees, and is currently the Principal Investigator of a post-doctoral training program (T32) in cardiovascular epidemiology and an R38 (StARR) training program for medicine residents at BUMC.
-Overall, he has supervised over 60 trainees during the past 20 years (~40% women, 25% non-White); most are in key positions in academia.
-He received the Outstanding Mentor awards from the Department of Medicine, BUSM, and the AHA Council on Epidemiology and Prevention, and the prestigious AHA Population Science Award in 2014 and the AHA Distinguished Scientist Award in 2021.
+Overall, he has supervised over 75 trainees during the past 20 years (~40% women, 25% non-White); most are in key positions in academia.
+He received the Outstanding Mentor awards from the Department of Medicine, BUSM, and the AHA Council on Epidemiology and Prevention, the prestigious AHA Population Science Award in 2014 and the AHA Distinguished Scientist Award in 2021.

 - Section Chief, Preventive Medicine & Epidemiology, Medicine, Boston University School of Medicine